blog banner romeo juliet

 12. If you’ve committed murder (be it fratricide, regicide, or both) for political gain, you’re probably about to die in a Shakespeare play.

-13. If a problem arises for which the only solution is “BETTER FAKE MY OWN DEATH IMMEDIATELY,” you’re probably about to die in a Shakespeare play (along with half the cast).
+13. If a problem arises for which the only solution is “BETTER FAKE MY OWN DEATH POSTHASTE,” you’re probably about to die in a Shakespeare play.
+Either that, or get married.

 14. If you’ve ever held a skull aloft while soliloquizing at it, you’re probably about to die in a Shakespeare play.